MaxDeBy/toolscript-docs/Variables.md

 * **Number**
->Numbers are integers when used in for loops, and floating point values at all other times.
-This means that numbers have the range of a double value with decimals allowed when not used in a for loop, and have the range of a 32-bit integer with decimals not allowed when in a for loop.
+>Numbers are whole numbers.
+This means that numbers have the range of a 32-bit integer with decimals not allowed when in a for loop.
 A number has the third highest priority.

 * **Boolean**